sstvskids/PolarisRewrite/readme.md

 Polaris is a universal script that supports Roblox Bedwars.

 # Features
-- No Fall
+- No Fall (Immune to fall damage)
-- Aura
+- Aura (Kill everyone around you)
-- Speed
+- Speed (Boost your speed!)
-- Flight
+- Flight (Fly across the map)
+- ESP (See players through walls)
+- Scaffold (Bridge across the whole map without a single click)

 # Usage
 Run the script provided down below in any executor of your choice.